percona/pxc-docs/docs/add-node.md

 ## Next steps

-When you add all nodes to the cluster, you can [verify replication](verify.md#verify) by running queries and manipulating data on nodes to see if these changes are synchronized accross the cluster.
+When you add all nodes to the cluster, you can [verify replication](verify-replication.md#verify) by running queries and manipulating data on nodes to see if these changes are synchronized across the cluster.